Emanuel Vigeland

 Emanuel Vigeland (2 December 1875 – 22 December 1948) was a multitalented Norwegian artist.
 He is known for a variety of decorations of Scandinavian churches and for Tomba Emmanuelle, his mausoleum at Slemdal in Oslo.
 His elder brother was sculptor, Gustav Vigeland.

 Background

-August Emanuel Vigeland was born in Halse og Harkmark in Mandal, Vest-Agder county.
+August Emanuel Vigeland was born in Halsaa og Hartmark Municipality near the town of Mandal in Lister og Mandal county.
 Vigeland was born to a family of craftsmen.
 His parents were Elesæus Thorsen (1835–1886), a cabinetmaker and Anne Aanensdatter (1835–1907).
 In autumn 1894, he went to Oslo as a student at the Norwegian National Academy.
 In the spring of 1897 he debuted at the National art exhibition.
 Vigeland went to Copenhagen in the autumn of 1898 and was a student of Peder Severin Krøyer at Den Frie Studieskole.
-From October 1899 to February 1902, Vigeland stayed abroad, first as a student in Paris, then in Italy, Spain and the UK.
+From October 1899 to February 1902, Vigeland stayed abroad, first as a student in Paris, then in Italy, Spain, and the UK.